 The United States had little aid to offer.
 Scientists on the Manhattan Project, which created the atomic bombs, claimed to know little about the biological effects of nuclear fallout.
 Even the deputy medical director at one of the project's laborites admitted that, "The idea was to explode the damned thing...
 We weren't terribly concerned with the radiation."

 Just three days later, the approximate 200,000 residents of Nagasaki were subjected to a much larger bomb, "Fat Man," as it detonated over their city and wiped out 60,000 people instantly.

 Beyond those who were killed or injured, the true scale of the Hiroshima aftermath revealed itself for generations to come as health issues like birth defects and cancer continued to plague those exposed to a blast unlike anything the world had ever seen before.

-See the devastation of the atomic bombing of Hiroshima in the gallery above.
+See the harrowing devastation of the atomic bombing in the photos of Hiroshima in the gallery above.

 Following this look at pictures of Hiroshima before and after the atomic bombing, read the story of Tsutomu Yamaguchi, the survivor who lived through both atomic bombings.
 Then, learn about the USS Indianapolis, the ship that delivered parts of Little Boy before succumbing to the worst maritime disaster in U.S. Naval history.